The Acolyte (novel)

 The Acolyte is a Miles Franklin Award-winning novel by Australian author Thea Astley first published in 1972.

 Plot summary

-The novel is told in the first person by “the acolyte,” Paul Vesper.
+The novel is told in the first person by "the acolyte", Paul Vesper.
 The novel traces the career of a fictional Australian musician and composer named Jack Holberg.
-Beginning in obscurity as a piano player in Grogbusters, a dreary little Queensland town, the blind Holberg eventually gains international recognition as a composer.
+Beginning in obscurity as a piano player in "Grogbusters", a dreary little Southern Queensland town, the blind Holberg eventually gains international recognition as a composer.
 Vesper, who had met Holberg during his less renowned period, gives up an engineering career to serve the great man—in a sense, to become his eyes.

+Setting

+The central characters and the focus of the story move from humble beginnings in Grogbusters, to a cutting edge harbour development site in North Queensland, then back down south to a creative retreat developed by Holberg in the Gold Coast hinterland.

+Characters

+In the lush coastal hinterland, a complex triadic relationship develops between Vesper, Holberg and Holberg's passive wife Hilda, into which are also drawn others, mainly Hilda's sister Ilsa, Ilsa's husband, her son Jamie, and Holberg's aunt Sadie.
+Around this core family group - which Vesper is very much a part of - gather numerous society buffs, media critics, and "sycophantic" fans, all fatuously devoted to the unseeing genius of Holberg as he creates his music.